 Other recognisable Catalans to make an appearance are popular skateboarder Pedro Attenborough and renowned BMX rider Malcom de Blas.

 The campaign was launched in a secret link through all the key player whatsapps.
-Later and thanks to it's distinctive and flexible visual language, the film adapted really well to multiple screen formats and all athletes involved shared it in their social channels.
+Later and thanks to it's distinctive and flexible visual language, the film adapted really well to multiple screen formats.

 In retail an installation was created where people could join FCB's love for the ball.